 Figure 9.
-Double Diamond Touch & multi-user identification image of that web page and sends the image to the server.
+Double Diamond Touch & multi-user identification links and images as desired.
+On the Tablet PC when a user clicks on the Send to Table button or when a user says "convert to note" on the digital table, the system checks if the current web address is an image.
+If it is an image, it sends that image to the server.
+Otherwise it uses the GroupLab Collabrary [3] to capture an image of that web page and sends the image to the server.
 As well, the ink strokes of a note are serialized for transportation using the Tablet PC SDK and sent to the server.